• Skip to primary navigation

 Bike Northland Facebook page Bike Northland Instagram

-While not a definitive list, here are a selection of clubs and groups that are involved in a range of cycling activities in Northland.
+While not a definitive list, here is a selection of clubs and groups that are involved in a range of cycling, walking & trailmaking activities in Northland.

 E-Bike Riders

-A new group has started in Whangarei for e-bikers wanting to connect with others and explore the region whilst enjoying some company.
+A Whangarei based group for e-bikers wanting to connect with others and explore the region whilst enjoying some company.
 Message other riders via their Facebook page, EB Riders – Whangarei.

 Kerikeri Mountain Bike Club